WIZnet-ioNIC/WIZnet-PICO-C/examples/mqtt/publish/README.md

 To test the MQTT Publish example, minor settings shall be done in code.

-1. Setup SPI port and pin in 'w5x00_spi.h' in 'WIZnet-PICO-C/port/ioLibrary_Driver/' directory.
+1. Setup SPI port and pin in 'wizchip_spi.h' in 'WIZnet-PICO-C/port/ioLibrary_Driver/' directory.

 Setup the SPI interface you use.
 - If you use the W5100S-EVB-Pico, W5500-EVB-Pico, W5100S-EVB-Pico2 or W5500-EVB-Pico2,